Services

 Linda B. Nilson, Ph.D., has authored Online Teaching at Its Best: Merging Instructional Design with Teaching and Learning Research with Ludwika Goodson (second edition forthcoming in 2021) and Teaching at Its Best: A Research-Based Resource for College Instructors (now in its fourth edition).

-Phase 4.0 - quality online MOOCs after the Covid revolution, supervisor Mauro Calise
+Phase 4.0 - Quality online MOOCs after the Covid revolution, speaker Mauro Calise

-Mauro Calise is the founder and director of Federica.eu, Europe's leading Massive Open Online Courses platform, with which the university has entered into an agreement from which, in response to the Covid emergency, Federica.Go was born with the aim of increasing the potential of quality multimedia teaching in a short time and on a large scale.
-Mauro Calise is the author of some of the most influential texts in the Italian political debate in recent years.
+Mauro Calise is founder and director of Federica.eu, Europe’s leading Massive Open Online Courses platform, with which the University has entered into an agreement from which, in response to the Covid emergency, Federica.Go was created with the aim of rapidly and extensively increasing the potential for high-quality multimedia teaching.
+Mauro Calise is the author of some of the most influential texts in the Italian political debate of recent years.
 The most recent, Il Principe Digitale (with Fortunato Musella), published by Laterza.

-The meeting will take place through an online platform upon enrolment
+The meeting will take place via an online platform, subject to registration.

 Upcoming webinars Federica Web Learning - Fondazione CRUI